Principality of Eichstätt

 The Principality of Eichstätt was a mediatised principality within the Kingdom of Bavaria that existed between 1817 and 1833 and encompassed an area around Eichstätt with about 24.000 residents.
 Proprietors of the principality were the Dukes of Leuchtenberg.
 In 1833 Bavaria rebought the principality and in 1855 finally for three million Gulden the remaining possessions of the Leuchtenberg heirs.
+The area was, until the Reichsdeputationshauptschluss (1803), part of the Prince-Bishopric of Eichstätt.